kranthy09/engineering-excellence/solutions/week-0/reflection-log-week-0.md

 compares the height for first, last and one pointer moves inward. until the left pointer is smaller than right.

+#### Problem 2:

+Trapping rain water.

+How the problem is deduced to two pointers?
+Trapping rain water involves two walls to have the water contain in it.
+So by moving two pointers we can find the water trapped inside any region.

+We can find containers of walls at two indexes, but we it is difficult to find the amount of water it can be stored as it water height is decided by adjacent walls also.

+from this, for every pole, we calculate the water that can be trapped inside it.
+For every pole two pointers are moved out such that they find the container belongs to the pole, in which the height of the pole can be accumulated with the heights of the poles it forms containers.

 ### New Concepts

 -one pointer is moved with a condition, inward up to they both cross each other.